arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/put_api_simple_near.md

-@startDocuBlock JSA_put_api_simple_within
+@startDocuBlock put_api_simple_near
-@brief returns all documents of a collection within a given radius
+@brief returns all documents of a collection near a given location

-@RESTHEADER{PUT /_api/simple/within, Find documents within a radius around a coordinate}
+@RESTHEADER{PUT /_api/simple/near, Returns documents near a coordinate}

 @RESTBODYPARAM{collection,string,required,string}
 The name of the collection to query.